CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 4.6.9 (March 31, 2023)
+#### Changes
+* Renames the `itemIndex` parameter of the `onInboxItemClicked` callback with the `contentPageIndex`.
+It's not a breaking change.
+* **[Parity with CleverTap iOS SDK]**:
+  The `onInboxItemClicked` callback now provides a different value for contentPageIndex(ex-`itemIndex`) compared to before.
+Previously, it used to indicate the position of the clicked item within the list container of the App Inbox.
+However, now it indicates the page index of the content, which ranges from 0 to the total number of pages for carousel templates.
+For non-carousel templates, the value is always 0, as they only have one page of content.

 ### Version 4.6.8 (March 22, 2023)
 #### Breaking Changes
 * **Signature change of `onInboxItemClicked` callback**: